lmangani/videoparquet/README.md

 - If the output is `gbrp16le`, your ffmpeg is suitable for scientific roundtrip.
 - If the output is `bgr0`, your ffmpeg will not guarantee true lossless roundtrip.

-### For Scientific Reproducibility & CI

-- Use a reference ffmpeg build (e.g., static Linux build from https://johnvansickle.com/ffmpeg/) or a Docker container with a known-good ffmpeg.
-- The test suite is designed to run in CI (GitHub Actions) as long as the correct ffmpeg build is available.
-- See the code and error messages for more details.